jonburdon/nimble/README.md

 ### Project Goals
 * A game to test logical skill and develop skills of prediction
 * Visually appealing, with an app like feel
-* Simple human vs computer play, if development time allows
+* Simple human vs computer play

 ### Player Goals
 * The game should fun and appealing